crate/crate-operator/docs/source/configuration.rst

    When enabling backups for a cluster, the operator deploys a Prometheus_ exporter to be scraped for backup metrics, and a Kubernetes CronJob that creates backups every defined interval.
-This variable needs to point to a Docker image *and* tag to use it for both.
+This variable needs to point to a Docker image *and* tag to use it for the exporter and CronJob.

 .. envvar:: DEBUG_VOLUME_SIZE